sathish-repos/learnit/interview/dbms/commands.md

 - Choose the right tool: views, procedures, or triggers
 - Always test and optimize performance
 - Practice regularly with real-world scenarios
+- Understand SQL execution order (FROM → WHERE → GROUP BY → HAVING → SELECT → ORDER BY → LIMIT)
+- Never concatenate user input - always use parameterized queries
+- Handle NULL values explicitly with COALESCE, IS NULL, etc.

 **Best Practices:**